Discussion and Solution Sessions

 Organization(s): 1: Access 2 Perspectives; 2: Center for Open Science

 This interactive session examines how artificial intelligence is transforming the peer review process in scientific publishing.
-We’ll showcase leading AI tools, discuss their benefits and limitations, and bring together diverse viewpoints—from enthusiastic adopters to critical skeptics and ethicists.
-Through demonstrations, panel discussion, and small-group breakout sessions (both in-person and online), participants will explore practical strategies for integrating AI with human expertise, ensuring fairness and transparency, and addressing ethical concerns.
-Online attendees are fully included via live streaming, virtual breakouts, and real-time Q&A. Whether you’re a researcher, reviewer, editor, or publisher, join us to gain insights, share your perspective, and help shape the responsible future of AI-assisted peer review.
+We will showcase leading AI tools, discuss their benefits and limitations, and bring together diverse viewpoints—from enthusiastic adopters to critical skeptics and ethicists.
+Through demonstrations, a panel discussion, and participant engagement in the room and online, participants will explore practical strategies for integrating AI with human expertise, ensuring fairness and transparency, and addressing ethical concerns.
+Online attendees are included via live streaming, real-time Q&A, and a shared editable document.
+Whether you are a researcher, reviewer, editor, or publisher, join us to gain insights, share your perspective, and help shape the responsible future of AI-assisted peer review.
+As a result of the session, actionable takeaways will ensure that the conversation leads to concrete next steps that can be implemented by all participants and for their respective institutions and communities.

 Promoting Shared Understanding and Global Pathways for Open Science and AI in Emerging Research Environments